LaunchCodeEducation/data-analysis-curriculum/content/cleaning-spreadsheets/reading/types-of-dirty-data/_index.md

 {{% /notice %}}

 ## Inconsistent Data
-This type of dirty data usually relates to the actual values within your dataset.
-While **Irregular** data is typically related to the formatting of data like dates and names, **inconsistent** data is a value spelled incorrectly.
-Columns that have multiple types of data would also be considered inconsistent.
+Inconsistent data is anything that messes with your model.
+This is likely due to inconsistent formatting and can be addressed by re-formatting all values in a column or row.

 {{% notice blue Example "rocket" %}}
 Here is a table containing inconsistencies using the provided data.
 The `employer` column contains different spellings for the same name and the `favorite_hobby` column has different data types contained within.